Social prescribing in Shropshire

 “Social prescribing rather than just offering drugs, sounds like a great long term solution to better mental health for the community.”

 “I would just like to say thank you for referring me, and thank you for the service delivered.
 Frankly, it has been invaluable in supporting me with not only coming to terms with my health, but also surviving lockdown.”

 “I have been feeling better about going out and joining in other classes, since I have been supported by the Social prescribing support.
 Covid and Lock down had caused me to not want to go out a lot.
 But since joining art, this has helped a great deal and having a friend to go with is even better.”

 Social prescribing is available through every GP practice in Shropshire, please ask at your practice.

 Can I self-refer?

-People can access the service through referral from their GP and certain practitioners in health and social care, the voluntary sector and other partners.
+People can access the service through referral from their GP, secondary school and certain practitioners in health and social care, the voluntary sector and other partners.
 You can also self-refer to Social Prescribing by calling 0345 678 9028 Monday to Friday (9am to 5pm) and selecting the self-referral to Social Prescribing option.
 Or you can e-mail firstname.lastname@example.org with the subject 'Social Prescribing self-referral.